e4usa Empowers Teachers and Students to Innovate and Create

 Curriculum and Support

 The e4usa curriculum is holistic.
-It is a free, online guide that includes opportunities for teacher personalization and autonomy focused on student decision-making.
+It is an online guide that includes opportunities for teacher personalization and autonomy focused on student decision-making.
 The curriculum is a scaffold to teach engineering awareness, engineering in society, and engineering design practices through iterative design challenges, yet it invites teachers to incorporate their students’ interests, local needs, community partners, and personal expectations.
 The e4usa curriculum scaffolds and includes room to leverage each teacher’s own curriculum, tools, knowledge, and skill.
 According to Dr. Thea Pepperl, an e4usa university liaison at Virginia Commonwealth University, the curriculum offers "a great opportunity to empower students to think through a problem and come up with a solution."

 The e4usa curriculum is, at its core, a set of rubrics and activities designed to promote engineering learning progressions. e4usa will also promote exceptional students and teachers through a national platform showcasing best practices and distinguished achievement.